-The good news is that Samsung has abandoned TouchWiz (which was renamed “Samsung Experience” in recent years, despite clearly still being TouchWiz) in favour of a totally overhauled user interface built atop Android 9.
+The good news is that Samsung has abandoned TouchWiz (which was renamed “Samsung Experience” in recent years, despite clearly still being TouchWiz) in favor of a totally overhauled user interface built atop Android 9.
 Named One UI, it marks perhaps the biggest change Samsung has made in terms of smartphone software since the original Galaxy S launched all those years ago – and the really good news is that the company has clearly thought long and hard about how people want to interact with their devices.

 The most striking thing about One UI is how it’s built to overcome the issue of massive phones with tall screens; Samsung has designed the menus so that all of the options are located in the lower portion of the display, where they can be easily reached with your thumb.
-It has also introduced iPhone-style gesture commands which feel so natural that once you enable them, you’ll forget about those three traditional Android button commands in double quick time.
+It has also introduced iPhone-style gesture commands which feel so natural that once you enable them, you’ll forget about those three traditional Android button commands in double-quick time.

 In terms of looks, the One UI has the same basic design as the old Samsung Experience, and we’re not sure we like some of the icon designs the company has opted for; it all looks very basic when compared to many rival devices.
-Still, it’s clean and easy to parse, and the ability to customise the look with themes and icon packs mean you can basically get the UI looking exactly how you want with very minimal effort.
+Still, it’s clean and easy to parse, and the ability to customize the look with themes and icon packs mean you can basically get the UI looking exactly how you want with very minimal effort.

-What’s rather less welcome is the fact that the Galaxy S10 Plus, like its forerunners, comes packed with apps which duplicate functionality already available in the Android space.
+What’s rather less welcome is the fact that the Galaxy S10 Plus, like its forerunners, comes packed with apps that duplicate functionality already available in the Android space.
 Samsung has its own app store, which you’ll end up having to use in order to update certain key Samsung-made apps – while also using the Google Play store due to the fact that it offers a much wider range of content.
 There’s also Samsung Pay, the company’s rival to G-Pay, and Samsung Health, which is in direct competition with Google Fit.
-And don’t get us started on the fact that Samsung has signed a deal with Microsoft which means all of its phone ship with Office Mobile, OneDrive and LinkedIn pre-installed.
+And don’t get us started on the fact that Samsung has signed a deal with Microsoft which means all of its phone ships with Office Mobile, OneDrive, and LinkedIn pre-installed.

 It’s worth noting that Samsung isn’t as bad for this kind of thing as it used to be, but the fact remains that most people will choose to use Google’s apps when it comes to core functions.
 Companies like OnePlus are smart enough to know this and don’t try to force the user to sign up for extra accounts in order to access stand-alone app stores.
-It’s one of the most annoying things about Android in the modern era, and makes phones like the S10 Plus look bloated and confusing when compared to the iPhone, which relies on a single account to access all of its features, rather than two.
+It’s one of the most annoying things about Android in the modern era and makes phones like the S10 Plus look bloated and confusing when compared to the iPhone, which relies on a single account to access all of its features, rather than two.